w3f/staking-rewards-collector/README.md

 ### Summary

-* Some information of your inputs (address, network, incomeTax, currency, initialInvestment).
+* Some information of your inputs (address, network, incomeTax, currency, startBalance).
 * **firstReward**: The day specified within your window you received your first reward.
 * **lastReward**: The day specified within your window you received your last reward.
-* **annualizedReturn**: The annualized return rate of your investment (if you provided a reasonable value for `initialInvestment`).
+* **annualizedReturn**: The annualized return rate of your investment (if you provided a reasonable value for `startBalance`).
 The basis of this calculation is those days between `firstReward` and `lastReward`.
 It is only reasonable if you did not change too much in your staking situation (like deposited, withdraw etc.).
 * **currentValueRewardsFiat**: The current value of the staking rewards (at the most recent daily price specified by your time window).
 * **totalAmountHumanReadable**: The sum of staking rewards within your specified period in (new DOT or KSM).
 * **totalValueFiat**: The value of the staking rewards **based on daily prices they were received**.